Liover Peguero Preview, Player Props: Pirates vs. Mets

-Liover Peguero -- hitting .257 with a double, a home run, a walk and five RBI in his past 10 games -- will be in action for the Pittsburgh Pirates against the New York Mets, with David Peterson on the mound, on August 15 at 7:10 PM ET.
+The Pittsburgh Pirates, including Liover Peguero (batting .314 in his past 10 games, with a double, two home runs, two walks and six RBI), battle starter Tylor Megill and the New York Mets at Citi Field, Wednesday at 1:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Mets.
+He strung together two hits (going 2-for-4 with a home run and an RBI) in his most recent game against the Mets.

 Liover Peguero Game Info & Props vs. the Mets